tyronwyt/Hugo-portfolio/content/resume/index.md

 ## About me

 With over 8 years of experience conceptualising and designing various print and digital media, as well as 5 years experience developing, building and maintaining complex websites.
-I have helped companies reach their goals in various industries such as advertising, media and financial sectors.
+I have helped companies reach their goals in various industries such as advertising, media, and financial sectors.
 When I am not building websites and learning new things, I am tinkering away with my 3d printer and make things.
 Using my strong background in design, I enjoy bringing creativity into the development process and I am always keen to learn more as well as share my knowledge along the way.

 ## Skills

 **Technical** <br/>
 HTML/CSS, Vanilla JavaScript, jQuery, SASS, Bootstrap <br/>
 Basic React, Gatsby.Js, Node, Express<br/>
-Familiar with tools like Git, Command Line, MongoDB
+Familiar with tools like Git, Command-Line, MongoDB

 **Design** <br/>
-Adobe Creative Suite, Balsamiq wireframe mockups, UX and UI designing, Web Optimisation, Branding, Print and Digital design.
+Adobe Creative Suite, Balsamiq wireframe mockups, UX and UI designing, Web Optimisation, Branding, Print, and Digital design.

 ## Education and Achievements